 Contact Number: +919322800100

-We’re not doctors and so are not authorized to dispense health advice.
+We’re not doctor so we are not authorised to dispense health advice.
 Preventative measures should be taken, as you will be visiting medical settings.

 We trust all volunteers to take suitable precautions and volunteers are expected to get vaccinated against all possible contagions.
 Please see your GP or local travel clinic for advice on vaccinations.